Updated: Nov 24: Removing a surrogate’s name from birth certificate

 Since none of the parents is genetically or gestationally related to the child, US citizenship cannot be transmitted to your child.

-What to Do In Order To Amend The Birth Certificate
+What to Do In Order To Obtain a Birth Certificate in Your Name Only

 Applying for Your Child’s Passport